-The IVAIS grant opportunity is part of the above program which contributes to the Department of Communications and the Arts (DCA) Outcome Two in the Portfolio Budget Statements - Participation in, and access to, Australia's arts and culture through developing and supporting cultural expression.
-DCA works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines (CGRGs).
+The IVAIS grant opportunity is part of the above program which contributes to the Department of Infrastucture, Transport, Regional Development and Communications (DITRDC) Outcome Two in the Portfolio Budget Statements - Participation in, and access to, Australia's arts and culture through developing and supporting cultural expression.
+DITRDC works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines (CGRGs).